noaa-oar-arl/CMAQ/PREP/mcip/README.md

     End date and time (UTC) of data to output from NACC.
 The end date and time must be contained within the input data from WRF or FV3-GFS.
 -   `INTVL [default: 60]`
     Output interval in minutes.
 This setting determines the amount of model time contained in each output time step.
 The output interval for NACC can be less frequent than the incoming meteorological model output (e.g., process 30-minute data for CCTM from 15-minute WRF output).
+-   `CTMLAYS [default: -1.0]`
+    Set CTM layers.
+Should be in descending order starting at 1 and ending with 0.
+There is currently a maximum of 200 layers allowed.
+    To use all of the layers from the input meteorology without collapsing (or explicitly specifying), set CTMLAYS = -1.0.
 -   `MKGRID [default: T]`
     Determines whether to output static (GRID) meteorology files
 -   `IOFORM [default: 1]`